-Exeunt MISTRESS PAGE and ROBIN
+[Exeunt MRS. PAGE and ROBIN.]

-Has Page any brains? hath he any eyes? hath he any thinking?
+Has Page any brains?
+Hath he any eyes?
+Hath he any thinking?
 Sure, they sleep; he hath no use of them.
-Why, this boy will carry a letter twenty mile, as easy as a cannon will shoot point-blank twelve score.
-He pieces out his wife's inclination; he gives her folly motion and advantage: and now she's going to my wife, and Falstaff's boy with her.
-A man may hear this shower sing in the wind.
-And Falstaff's boy with her!
-Good plots, they are laid;

-and our revolted wives share damnation together.
+Why, this boy will carry a letter twenty mile as easy as a cannon will shoot point-blank twelve score.
+He pieces out his wife's inclination; he gives her folly motion and advantage; and now she's going to my wife, and Falstaff's boy with her.
+A man may hear this shower sing in the wind: and Falstaff's boy with her!
+Good plots!
+They are laid; and our revolted wives share damnation together.
 Well; I will take him, then torture my wife, pluck the borrowed veil of modesty from the so seeming Mistress Page, divulge Page himself for a secure and wilful Actaeon; and to these violent proceedings all my neighbours shall cry aim.
+[Clock strikes.]
+The clock gives me my cue, and my assurance bids me search; there I shall find Falstaff.
+I shall be rather praised for this than mocked; for it is as positive as the earth is firm that Falstaff is there.
+I will go.